SaxionMechatronics/smartnav-dataset/docs/calibration.md

 3. The next thing we need is data for the calibration to be run on.
 Normally, you would be able to use a live camera feed for the intrinsic calibration, but to make this training more universally accessible and repeatable, we will be working from bag files.
 Download `kaliber_ros1.bag` file and put it `camera_imu_cal_ws/resources` folder.Put also the configuration files `april-grid.yaml` and `imu_param.yaml` inside `/camera_imu_cal_ws/resources`.

     check for the bag file if it contains left and right camera topics as well as imu-raw topic.

-    ```
+    ```bash
-    acd resources/
+    cd resources/
     rosbag info kaliber_ros1.bag
     ```